webdragon63/BLUEBORNE/README.md

 # BLUEBORNE

-## Overview

-This is an implementation of the BLUEBORNE Android heap overflow vulnerability described in the Blueborne whitepaper released by Armis.
-Further reading: https://www.armis.com/blueborne/

 In the current state, this code only demonstrates the overflow and the ability of crashing the bluetooth service.
 Again, this is not a fully developed remote code execution, but it can be.

 ## Instructions